Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Methodology

 \item Let $N(\epsilon, \Omega, d)$ be the covering number of the space $\Omega$ with balls of radius $\epsilon$ and $\log N(\epsilon, \Omega, d)$ the corresponding metric entropy, which satisfies

 \end{enumerate}

-Assumption \ref{ass:dpfctn} imposes regularity conditions on the distance profiles under the distributions $P_1$ and $P_2$.
-Assumption \ref{ass:entropy} constrains the complexity of the metric space $(\Omega,d)$ and is applicable to a wide range of spaces including any space $\Omega$ which can be represented as a subset of elements in a finite dimensional Euclidean space, for example networks \citep{kola:20,gine:17}, simplex valued objects in a fixed dimension \citep{jeon:20,chen:12:2} and the space of phylogenetic trees with the same number of tips \citep{kim:20,bill:01}.
-Assumption \ref{ass:entropy} holds for any $\Omega$ which is a VC-class of sets or a VC-class of functions \citep[Theorems~2.6.4 and 2.6.7,][]{well:96}, for $p$-dimensional smooth function classes $C_1^\alpha(\mathcal{X})$ \citep[page 155,][]{well:96} on bounded convex sets $\mathcal{X}$ in $\mathbb{R}^p$ equipped with the $\|\cdot\|_\infty$-norm \citep[Theorem~2.7.1,][]{well:96} and $\|\cdot\|_{r,Q}$-norm for any probability measure $Q$ on $\mathbb{R}^p$ \citep[Corollary~2.7.2,][]{well:96} if $\alpha \geq p+1$ and for the case when $\Omega$ is the space of one-dimensional distributions on some compact interval $I \subset \mathbb{R}$ that are absolutely continuous with respect to the Lebesgue measure on $I$ with smooth uniformly bounded densities and $d=d_W$ with $d_W$ being the 2-Wasserstein metric \citep{dube:22}.
+Assumption \ref{ass:dpfctn} imposes regularity conditions on the distance profiles under the distributions $P_1$ and $P_2$ and covers a wide array of data generating processes in general metric spaces.
+While assumption \ref{ass:dpfctn} does not accommodate discrete distributions on metric spaces, addressing the particular challenges associated with discrete settings is beyond the scope of this paper and presents avenues for future research.
+Assumption \ref{ass:entropy} constrains the complexity of the metric space $(\Omega,d)$ and is applicable to a broad range of spaces including any space $\Omega$ which can be represented as a subset of elements in a finite dimensional Euclidean space, for example networks \citep{kola:20,gine:17}, simplex valued objects in a fixed dimension \citep{jeon:20,chen:12:2} and the space of phylogenetic trees with the same number of tips \citep{kim:20,bill:01}.
+Assumption \ref{ass:entropy} holds for any $\Omega$ which is a VC-class of sets or a VC-class of functions \citep[Theorems~2.6.4 and 2.6.7,][]{well:96}, for $p$-dimensional smooth function classes $C_1^\alpha(\mathcal{X})$ \citep[page 155,][]{well:96} on bounded convex sets $\mathcal{X}$ in $\mathbb{R}^p$ equipped with the $\|\cdot\|_\infty$-norm \citep[Theorem~2.7.1,][]{well:96} and $\|\cdot\|_{r,Q}$-norm for any probability measure $Q$ on $\mathbb{R}^p$ \citep[Corollary~2.7.2,][]{well:96} if $\alpha \geq p+1$ and for the case when $\Omega$ is the space of one-dimensional distributions on some compact interval $I \subset \mathbb{R}$ that are absolutely continuous with respect to the Lebesgue measure on $I$ with smooth uniformly bounded densities and $d=d_W$ with $d_W$ being the 2-Wasserstein metric \citep{dube:24}.
 In fact Assumption \ref{ass:entropy} is satisfied when $\Omega$ is the space of $p$-dimensional distributions on a compact convex set $I \subset \mathbb{R}^p$, represented using their distribution functions endowed with the {$L_{r}$} metric with respect to the Lebesgue measure on $I$ if $\Omega \subset C_1^\alpha(I)$ for $\alpha \geq p+1$.
-Next we present Theorem \eqref{thm: asymptotic_distribution} which establishes the null distribution of the test statistic \eqref{eq: test_stat} as $n \rightarrow \infty$ as the law of the random variable $\mathcal{T}$ as introduced in the same theorem.
+Next, we present Theorem \eqref{thm: asymptotic_distribution} which establishes the null distribution of the test statistic \eqref{eq: test_stat} as $n \rightarrow \infty$ as the law of the random variable $\mathcal{T}$ as introduced in the same theorem.